Lloyd Aquatic Center Opening Ceremony Held October 11

 View photos from the evening.

 The facility, which has a projected cost of approximately $16 million, is located on the east side of campus, adjacent to Nolde Gymnasium and between the Hale Field House and baseball field.
 It includes the 50-meter (Olympic size) Furnary Pool, which can be configured through a system of movable bulkheads for competitions and training sessions at 25-yard (short course) and 50-meter (long course) distances, and to host official USA Swimming and USA Diving events.
+The pool holds approximately 480,000 gallons of water.

-A diving well (as part of the configuration) serves as a home for Mercersburg’s diving program, and the multiple configurations will allow for maximum flexibility and use by all members of the school community, from competitive swimmers and divers to athletic training and recovery workouts, kayaking and other instructional courses, and as a hub for the fitness of students, employees, and families.
+A diving area (as part of the configuration) serves as a home for Mercersburg’s diving program, and the multiple configurations will allow for maximum flexibility and use by all members of the school community, from competitive swimmers and divers to athletic training and recovery workouts, kayaking and other instructional courses, and as a hub for the fitness of students, employees, and families.

 The Lloyd Aquatic Center is named for Board of Regents member Philip A. Lloyd ’65, his wife, Peggy, and their daughters, former Mercersburg swimmers and divers Kim ’90 and Bebe ’94.
 The Furnary Pool honors Tony Furnary ’76, a leading cardiothoracic surgeon who was a standout swimmer and student at Mercersburg.